connor-baer/bamboo-ui/README.md

 # [🎋 Bamboo UI](https://bamboo.madebyconnor.co) <!-- omit in toc -->

-[Bamboo UI](https://bamboo.madebyconnor.co) is a collection of React components and utils that I use across my various web projects to save development time and provide a consitency experience to the users.
+[Bamboo UI](https://bamboo.madebyconnor.co) is a collection of React components and utils that I use across my various web projects to save development time and provide a consistent experience to all users.

 </div>